DataDog/documentation/content/integrations/azure.md

 After locating your VM:

-1. Click on All settings
+1. Click on Diagnostics settings under the Monitoring section
-2. Click on Diagnostics
+2. Shift the status to On
-3. Shift the status to on and select the metrics you would like to collect (note: we recommend "Basic metrics", "Network and web metrics", and ".Net metrics".
+3. Select the metrics you would like to collect (note: we recommend "Basic metrics", "Network and web metrics", and ".Net metrics".
 Un-checking logs collection could save you some storage space.
 Linux Virtual Machines only collect "Basic" and "Boot" diagnostics)
 4. Click Save to save your changes